 Sidney real estate guide & listings for sale

-Since there are very few people out and about on the streets, Sidney remains relatively serene.
+It is relatively quiet in Sidney, as there are very few people out and about on the streets.

-The best way to move around in Sidney is very often a car.
-Many real estate listings are a short drive from the closest highway, and it is very easy to park.
-However, the public transit network in Sidney is rather poor.
-Nonetheless, there are approximately 10 bus lines passing through the town, and bus stops are usually nearby.
-It is at times challenging for people walking to navigate Sidney as most daily needs are impractical to meet on foot.
+The best approach to get around in Sidney is usually driving.
+Accessing a parking spot is easy, and most properties for sale are a short drive from the nearest highway.
+In contrast, the public transit system in Sidney is not very practical.
+Nevertheless, there are approximately 10 bus lines, and bus stops are not very far from most properties.
+It is occasionally challenging for pedestrians to move around in Sidney because most daily needs are inconvenient to meet on foot.

 In Sidney, around one third of buildings are single detached homes, while small apartment buildings, duplexes, and townhouses are also present in the housing stock.
 About 40% of properties in this part of the Greater Victoria metropolitan area were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed in the 1980s and the 1990s.
 This town also has a good selection of unit sizes - it is quite easy to find homes ranging from lofts to four or more bedrooms.
 Homeowners occupy about three quarters of the properties in Sidney whereas the rest are rented.

 Families will find that wherever their house is situated in Sidney, daycares and primary schools are close by.
 However, Sidney does not have any high schools.
 Concerning eating, a supermarket is usually reachable within a rather short walk from anywhere in this part of the Greater Victoria metropolitan area.
 There are also over 50 restaurants and cafes in Sidney.